 This indicates the percent of residents that sustained a urinary tract infection.
 Urinary tract infections are considered by many experts to be a barometer of nursing care at a nursing home.
 UTI's are often the result of lower quality nursing care.
 Nevertheless, this datapoint could be skewed for certain facilities due to inconsistent reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication

-This indicates the percentage of patients prescribed antipsychotic medications.
-While antipsychotic drugs may be vital to many residents, it is important to confirm these medications are being used appropriately.
-In some cases, high levels of antipsychotic drug use may indicate a facility is using these medications to control patient behavior.
+This datapoint indicates the percentage of long-term residents receiving antipsychotic medications.
+While antipsychotic drugs serve an important medical purpose, it is important to make sure these medications are being used appropriately.
+In some cases, high levels of antipsychotic drug use may suggest a nursing home is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication